forgecommunity/signalforge/README.md

 console.log(count.get()); // Output: 5
 ```

 That's it!
-You just created your first signal! 🎉
+You just created your first signal.

 ---

-## 📦 Installation
+## Installation

 ### For Web Projects
 ```bash